Frequently asked questions

 How do I pay for appointments?

-In the case of cognitive and ADHD assessments, €500 is due at the time of booking to secure the appointment, with the rest payable upon completion.
+In the case of cognitive and ADHD assessments, payment in full is due at the time of booking to secure the appointment.
 You can pay by cash, bank transfer or by debit/credit card.
-I will send you an invoice with payment details by email at the time of booking for the initial payment, and the final payment can be made in advance or at the feedback session.
+I will send you an invoice with payment details by email at the time of booking an appointment.

 For therapy, fees are payable in advance.
 I will send you an invoice by email.
 You can pay via bank transfer or by debit/credit card.